dismantl/etsy-ad-remover/README.md

 # etsy-ad-remover

-Remove sponsored listings from Etsy searches
+Userscript to remove sponsored listings from Etsy searches